Welcome to

 My Aviary

-Eventually, WtmA will have it's own site to store your birds and play the game - until then, this Carrd serves the purpose of storing info!'Welcome to my Aviary', shortened to 'WtmA' or 'My Aviary' is a work in progress bird breeding game revolving around fictional bird species loosely based off real bird genetics.Breed your favourite parrots, build your perfect aviary, collect birds of your favourite colours, get in touch with the community, and so much more!
+'Welcome to my Aviary', shortened to 'WtmA' or 'My Aviary', is a bird breeding game revolving around fictional parrot species loosely based on real bird genetics.Breed your favourite parrots, build your perfect aviary, collect birds of beautiful colours, get in touch with the community, and so much more!

 Welcome to my Aviary